 Four heavy mineral types were chosen for textural investigations and include garnet, zircon, titanite and tourmaline.
 Roundness and etching values for each mineral produced no downstream trends.
 This discrepancy is attributed to the recycled nature of the source rocks, which are schistose and wacke deposits, as well as input of new source material downstream via tributaries, alluvial fans and erosion of Quaternary and Tertiary deposits.
 Detailed investigations of sediment sampled from a longitudinal bar in the Haast River show that surface samples have lower roundness and etching values than sediment 10 cm below the surface.
 This result suggests that mineral alteration takes place within the water-laden bar through diagenetic processes rather than from subaerial chemical weathering.

 Aubin, Alexandre, "The Impact of Climate and Transport on the Compositions and Textures of Heavy Minerals in Modern Rivers of New Zealand" (2011).
 Electronic Thesis and Dissertation Repository.
-Paper 81.
+81.